fxzzi/NixOhEss/README.md

 This repo consists of a relatively simple configuration for my desktop and laptop with nixOS and home-manager.

-two hostnames will be found in my config, fazziPC, and fazziGO for my PC and laptop respectively.
+two hostnames will be found in my config; fazziPC and fazziGO for my PC and laptop respectively.

 ## Structure